CFaiRLLM: Consumer Fairness Evaluation in Large-Language Model Recommender System: Introduction

 \item \textbf{Comparison with Existing Work.} The research builds upon and refines the foundational framework suggested by \citet{zhang2023chatgpt}, enhancing its evaluation foundation and application.
 It provides a comparative analysis that not only acknowledges the contributions of prior work but also identifies and addresses its limitations.

 \end{enumerate}

-In essence, the fairness of RecLLM recommendations is determined not just by the presence of similarity but by the depth of alignment with the user's true preferences.
-Our framework seeks to ensure that every recommendation is fair and personalized, moving beyond stereotypes.
+In essence, the fairness of RecLLM recommendations is determined not just by the presence of similarity but by the depth of alignment with the users' true preferences.
+Our framework seeks to ensure that recommendations are fair and personalized, moving beyond stereotypes. \\

+\textbf{Note.} As illustrated in Figure \ref{fig:fairness_evaluation}, one might question whether simply designing an LLM-based recommender system to strip gender (or other sensitive attribute) terms from queries would effectively solve the problem.
+To answer this quesry, we provide the following viewpoints:

+\begin{itemize} \item Users may not always use explicit phrases to convey their identity, but their interactions and preferences can implicitly reflect sensitive attributes.
+By incorporating sensitive attributes in our prompts, we aim to simulate scenarios where user identity influences recommendations, either explicitly or implicitly.

+\item In real-world applications, users exhibit a wide range of behaviors in how they express their preferences.
+Some users might naturally include identity-related information in their queries to receive more tailored recommendations.
+Our framework accounts for this diversity by evaluating how such expressions can surface or mitigate biases.